Skip to main content

 Some examples:

-• 42: a literal number
+• 42 - a literal number

-• 5 + 3: an addition expression
+• 5 + 3 - an addition expression

-• price * quantity: a multiplication using variables
+• price * quantity - a multiplication using variables

 Arithmetic in Data Analysis

-Data analysts use arithmetic to:
+Data analysts use arithmetic operations to:

-• Add values (e.g., total sales)
+• Add or combine values (e.g., total sales)

-• Calculate growth rates or discounts
+• Calculate growth rates, margins, or discounts

-• Find averages and differences
+• Find averages and measure differences

 Learning to build expressions is the foundation for processing and analyzing real-world data.